-The Directors review the strategic plan each year and are planning a refresh in 2021.
+The Directors review the strategic plan each year and are planning a refresh in 2022 (previously scheduled for last year).
 The Corporation monitors the quality of services delivered through church satisfaction surveys to evaluate the quality and effectiveness of the work undertaken.